Skip to Main Content

 • Conduct searches in the published literature via the identified databases.
 Depending on your topic, you may also want to search databases listed on other subject guides.

 • Examine the citations of on-point articles for keywords, authors, and previous research (via references).
 You can also use tools like Google Scholar or Scopus to see who has cited articles since their publication.
-This process, called citation chaining, is explained in more detail in the following videos: Part 1Part 2.
+This process, called citation chaining.

 • Watch for sources that have been cited many times by other scholars.
 These are often seminal works - meaning they are considered foundational to the field.
 Sometimes these articles/books were published many years ago, so if you are using date limits in your Google Scholar or database search you may be excluding them from your results.